-What Happens If One Side Fails Adequately To Respond To Discovery?
+What Happens If You Fail To Respond To Discovery In Utah Courts?

 With requests for admissions, if the other party fails to respond within twenty-eight days, the facts that you asked them to admit are deemed admitted, and essentially proven for purposes of your case.
 Those admissions can be set aside, or amended if the other side files a motion demonstrating good cause why they should be set aside, or amended.
 They are generally not that easily set aside, particularly if you are near the end of the case.
 As far as other discovery, such as interrogatories, request for production of documents, if the other side files frivolous objections, or fails to answer them, then the next step is to file what is known as a “statement of discovery issues,” as described in Utah Rule of Civil Procedure 37.